 This article covers redundancy and dismissals during and after maternity leave.
 In any one year there are around 441,000 pregnant women at work.
 Despite this large number of working pregnant women and the fact that women make up nearly half of the workforce, discrimination against pregnant women is still rising.
 According to Employment Tribunal statistics there are thousands of such claims submitted each year.
 As a law firm specialising in this area our experience is that the vast majority of claims do not result in a tribunal but are settled at a much earlier stage.
-Thus the published statistics don't give the true picture of just how much discrimination there is.
+Thus the published statistics don't give the true picture of just how much discrimination can be found.

 In fact, the Equal Opportunities Commission (‘EOC’) published a report on this subject.
 Its key findings included the fact that more than 70% of pregnant women who are treated unfairly at work suffer in silence.
 The report claimed that unless the current situation changed, one million pregnant women were likely to experience discrimination at work over the next five years.
 Jenny Watson, Acting Chair of the EOC, said: